Payment Guide for Foreign Visitors in China

 ---

-You can also pay using international debit or credit cards with UnionPay, Visa, or Mastercard logos at merchants that display those logos.
+International visitors can also pay using international debit or credit cards (UnionPay, Visa, or Mastercard) at merchants that accept these networks.

 ---

-- Exchange counters available at airports, hotel front desks, and most bank branches (including ATM withdrawals)
+Exchange services are available at airports, hotel front desks, and bank branches